 The good news is that you need not have to buy all the items if you have the time and patience to try few sewing projects.
 If you are well planned and organized, then you can undertake these 10 sewing projects well ahead of time and be ready for your next adventure!

 This is an ideal project for beginners.
-If you are travelling across continents and would like to catch up on some sleep, this mask would be the right option.
-A very simple project, all you need is a piece of fabric, elastic and sewing supplies.
+If you are traveling across continents and would like to catch up on some sleep, this mask would be the right option.
+A very simple project, all you need is a piece of fabric, elastic, and sewing supplies.

-Yet another essential while travelling, this jewelry travel case is just right for storing all your accessories like earring, rings, bracelets and other small items.
-The small zipper pocket provided at the end of the case provides additional storage option.
+Yet another essential while traveling, this jewelry travel case is just right for storing all your accessories like earrings, rings, bracelets, and other small items.
+The small zipper pocket provided at the end of the case provides an additional storage option.

-For all those moms travelling with their tiny tots, the changing mat is a must have accessory.
+For all those moms traveling with their tiny tots, the changing mat is a must-have accessory.
 Here the mat is designed in two patterns – satchel style with handle and clutch style.
 Both the patterns are travel friendly and will add to your comfort.